 - (1) An examination shall be graded as "insufficient" (5.0), if an examinee fails to take an examination on the date scheduled therefor for reasons that are attributable to him or her as set forth in these Regulations, or withdraws after an examination (or a component part of an examination) has already begun, or does not begin or render performance during the time scheduled for a written examination. - (2) The chairperson of the examinations board must be notified and furnished proof of the reason advanced for the withdrawal or nonperformance in writing promptly, that is without negligent undue delay.
 An examinee must submit a medical certificate if the reason is due to illness.
-In cases of doubt, the examinations board may require that a qualified medical certificate be submitted.
-This certificate must contain information about the physical or mental disorder originating from the affliction, the effect from a medical point of view that the affliction has on the examinee's ability to be tested, the date of the medical examination for the medical certificate, and the medical prognosis for the duration of the affliction.
-If the reason given is deemed valid, then the next available examination date shall be set.
+In cases of doubt, the examinations board may require that a qualified medical certificate pursuant to Section 14 subsection 7 be submitted.
+The subject-specific provisions may delegate this duty to the chairperson of the examinations board.
 Any course examinations that have already been fully completed may be credited.
-Reasons for withdrawal may not be asserted once the examination has taken place. - (3) German regulations regarding the protection of mothers at work and during training or studies (Gesetz zum Schutz von Müttern bei der Arbeit, in der Ausbildung und im Studium, MuSchG) must be taken into account upon an application by a student.
-The same shall also apply to student applications for parental leave periods in accordance with the federal parental allowance and parental leave act (Gesetz zum Elterngeld und zur Elternzeit, BEEG).
-Subsection 2 sentence 7 shall apply mutatis mutandis.
+Reasons for withdrawal may not be asserted once the time scheduled for the examination has ended. - (3) German regulations regarding the protection of working mothers (Gesetz zum Schutz der erwerbstätigen Mutter, MuSchG) must be taken into account upon an application by a student.
+The same shall also apply to student applications for parental leave periods in accordance with the German Parental Allowance and Leave Act (Gesetz zum Elterngeld und zur Elternzeit, BEEG).
+Subsection 2 sentences 5 and 6 shall apply mutatis mutandis.